-Mr. Tenney explained that in 2015 the AMWUA Board adopted Board of Director Legislative Policy and Procedures to support the 1980 Groundwater Management Act, safeguard the 100-year Assured Water Supply Act, and protect local government's ability to manage their owner water resources.
-This policy and procedure also states that the Executive Director and the Legislative Contractor are able take legislative positions consistent with prior AMWUA positions.
-Staff can take positions and advocate on legislation during the session in between Board meetings as long as they are consistent with prior AMWUA policies pending formal action by the Board.
-This helps us be effective and proactive at the legislature during the session.
+Mr. Tenney explained that the AMWUA Board adopted Board of Director Legislative Policy and Procedures in 2015 to support the 1980 Groundwater Management Act, safeguard the 100-year Assured Water Supply Act, and protect local government's ability to manage their owner water resources.
+This policy and procedure allows the Executive Director and the Legislative Contractor to take positions and advocate on legislation during the session in between Board meetings as long as they are consistent with prior AMWUA policies and mission pending formal action by the Board.
+This allows AMWUA to be effective and proactive at the legislature during the session.
 The annual legislative agenda highlights key focus areas for upcoming session, lay out general AMWUA positions on different water-related subject areas, and provide a resource for AMWUA members to incorporate and utilize in their legislative efforts.
 It is also a resource for the cities in developing their own legislative policies.

 Once the legislative session begins, we review every legislative bill dealing with water, analyze it, research it, and discuss with the Water Resource Advisory Group, AMWUA Management Board, and the AMWUA Board of Directors.
-Last session, over 1562 bills were introduced and AMWUA took formal positions on 59 bills.

-Looking forward to 2024, we have six categories for our legislative agenda, which include advocating for the AMWUA cities by educating that they are open for business due to their designations and for the Legislature support to municipal water providers' responsibilities to meet the long-term water needs of their communities.
+The 2024 legislative agenda includes advocating for the AMWUA cities by educating that they are open for business due to their designations and for the Legislature to support municipal water providers' responsibilities to meet the long-term water needs of their communities.
 The legislative agenda includes that AMWUA promotes the ability of the Arizona Department of Water Resources and Arizona Department of Environmental Quality to perform effectively their statutory responsibilities including through the retention of staff and that AMWUA advocates for further investment in water supplies, infrastructure, and conservation through the Water Infrastructure Finance Authority of Arizona and using its funds only for their intended purposes.
 The rest of the legislative agenda is similar to previous years by protecting Arizona water management, stabilizing the Colorado River system, promoting water efficiency and conservation, improve water quality through watershed management, funding for Arizona Water Quality Assurance Revolving Fund, and supporting advanced water purification.